 A Watchman on the Wall

 In the Old Testament, the imagery of being under obligation was presented with a different metaphor than being a debtor.
 The prophet Ezekiel said he was like a watchman on the wall, and there were people going about their day-to-day business behind the wall.
 If the watchman sees the enemy coming, he must blow the trumpet in warning.
-If the people do not respond, and the enemy comes and destroys them, then their blood is on their own hands.
-That is to say, their death was their own fault.
-If the prophet blew the trumpet, but they chose to turn a deaf ear to the warning, they will die because of their own refusal to act upon the truth.
-On the other hand, Ezekiel says that if he sees the enemy coming and chooses not to blow the trumpet, and the people are destroyed, their blood is on his hands.
+If the people do not respond, and the enemy comes and destroys them, their blood is on their own hands.
+That is to say, their death was their own fault because they failed to heed the warning.
+If they chose to turn a deaf ear to the warning, they will die because of their own refusal to act upon the truth.
+On the other hand, Ezekiel says, if the watchman sees the enemy coming and chooses not to blow the trumpet, and the people are destroyed, their blood is on his hands.
 He was charged to warn them, but if he failed to do so, he was culpable for their death.

-The same is true with you and me.
+This same obligation is binding upon you and me.
 Just like the watchman on the wall, we will each give an account on the last day for whether or not we shared the life-saving message of salvation.
 We are under obligation to do something with the message of the gospel.
-We must give it to others as the opportunities arise.
+We must give it to others as the divinely-appointed opportunities arise.
 I want you to think about who you will cross paths with today.
-You must have this predetermined mindset that if God gives you the opportunity to witness for the Lord, you are resolved to capture the moment.
-You are going to talk to them about Jesus Christ.
+You must have this predetermined mindset that as God gives you the opportunity to witness for the Lord, you are resolved to capture the moment.
+You are purposed to talk to them about Jesus Christ.
 You are not going to have to pray about it, because you have already decided to testify for Him.
-You are looking for these opportunities.

 “Both to Greeks and to barbarians”

 But Paul also writes that he is under obligation “to barbarians.”
 The barbarians were the total antithesis of the Greeks.
 If the Greeks were at the top of the social ladder, the barbarians were in the basement.
-You could not be any more base than the barbarians.
-The barbarians were crude and rude, lacking in any social graces.
-They were without any cultural polish.
-They had no learning, they could not even read.
+You could not be any more base than they were.
+The barbarians were crude and rude, lacking in any social graces or cultural polish.
+They had no learning and could not even read.
 The word “barbarian” was a derisive term used by the Greeks who looked down upon them.
-To the Greek mind, when the barbarians spoke, their accent and pronunciation of words was so rough that they abused the language.
-They could not even be understood in what they were saying.
+To the Greek mind, when the barbarians spoke, their pronunciation of words was so rough that they abused the language.
+They could hardly be understood in what they were saying.
 When they spoke, it sounded as if they were saying, “Bar, bar, bar, bar, bar.”
-That is where the word ‘barbarian’ comes from.
-It is not even a word, but a mocking of people who have never been taught how to read, write, or speak with elegance.
+‘Barbarian’ is not even a word, but a mocking of people who have never been taught how to read, write, or speak with elegance.
 Paul must also reach them with the gospel.

 By this phrase, “both to Greeks and to barbarians,” Paul uses a figure of speech known as inclusion, where the author states the two extreme sides.
 What is implied is that he is also addressing everyone in-between.
-It would be like saying this, “From the east coast to the west coast of America.”
-That means not just New York and California, but implies every flyover state in-between – Kansas, Oklahoma, Texas, and everywhere else.
-When Paul says, “I am under obligation both to Greeks and to barbarians,” he means not only to those on the top rung and the bottom rung of life, but to every rung on the ladder in between.
+It would be like saying this, “From the east coast of America to the west coast.”
+That means not just New York and California, but it implies every flyover state in-between such as Kansas, Oklahoma, Texas, and everywhere else.
+When Paul says, “I am under obligation both to Greeks and to barbarians,” he means not only to those on the top rung and the bottom rung of life, but to every other rung on the ladder.
 In other words, he is under obligation to everyone.
-If a person is breathing, he is under obligation to them before God to talk to them about Jesus Christ, as God gives him the opportunity.
+If a person is breathing, he is indebted to them to talk to them about Jesus Christ, as God gives him the opportunity.

 “Both to the Wise and Foolish”